jameswestgate/national-grid-live/docs/app-store-listing.md

 ## Notes for App Review  (App Store Connect → App Review Information → Notes)
 ```
+Hello, and thanks for reviewing - a little background from the developer.

+I built National Grid: Live because I care about when I use electricity.
+I found
+myself checking Great Britain's grid data on the web several times a day -
+before charging the car, before putting the washing on - and opening a browser
+and hunting for the numbers every time was slow and annoying.
+What I actually
+wanted was the answer on my Lock Screen, and a nudge when conditions changed.
+That's exactly what this app adds: when the grid is windy and clean (or prices
+go negative), it's a great time to plug in; when it's running on gas, it can
+wait.
+I use it every day, and I think it's genuinely useful for anyone in the
+UK who cares about the carbon their electricity produces.

-National Grid: Live is an independent app that visualises publicly available open
-data about Great Britain's electricity grid (from Elexon, NESO and the Carbon
+The app visualises publicly available open data (from Elexon, NESO and the
-Intensity API).
-It requires no account or login, collects no personal data, and
+Carbon Intensity API).
+It requires no account or login, collects no personal
-needs no special configuration to review - just launch and the live data loads.
+data, and needs no special configuration to review - just launch it and the
+live data loads.

 Native functionality beyond the in-app charts:
 - Two Home Screen widgets (small and medium sizes): the live generation mix and